Skip to main content

 What should I bring to the soilSHOP?

-We are offering screening for only lead at this event.
+We are offering screening for lead only at this event.
 We cannot provide information on additional contaminants (e.g., arsenic, cadmium), but many of our safe gardening tips are helpful in preventing exposures to other contaminants that may be found in soil.

 What information can soilSHOP provide?